 Why He Should Call After Sex

-Too often men make assumptions and excuses about women are thinking and feeling.
-A lot of times guys make assumptions about what he thinks you want because his ego is way too big.
+Too often, men make assumptions and excuses about what women are thinking and feeling.
+A lot of times, guys make assumptions about what he thinks you want because his ego is way too big.
 This article explores reasons a man should call after sex, how to communicate, and what to do if he backs off.

 1. No Woman Wants to Feel Used